 Batteries with voltages up to 1000 V in modern vehicles require an enormous range of tests, extended by special safety measures in handling dangerous electrical voltages and Lithium as core elements of the electro-chemical process.
 Within the test scope, HBK covers most measurement variables:

-- Electrical voltage and current for performance and efficiency analysis
+- Electrical voltage, current and power for performance and efficiency analysis

 - Force, strain, pressure and weight for mechanical durability and packaging analysis

 - Temperature, flow, and pressure for thermal durability analysis